Uplogix/docs/leo-kit-user-guide/local-manager-configuration/dialing-into-LM-through-RUDICS.md

 <!-- 5.5 -->

-## Dialing into a Local Manager through RUDICS

 This functionality allows you to dial into Local Managers through RUDICS.
+There are a couple ways to connect to RUDICS:

-#### Method 1: Telnet directly into the RUDICS via PuTTY :
+### Method 1: Telnet directly into the RUDICS via PuTTY:

 Open PuTTY to display the configuration window.
-Enter the IP address or hostname of the RUDICS router and select 'Telnet' ad the connection type.
+Enter the IP address or hostname of the RUDICS router and select 'Telnet' as the connection type.
 Available ports are **2663** through **2667**.

 ![Putty - IP and Tunnels](http://uplogix.com/support/docs/img/putty-rudics-telnet3.jpg)

-#### Method 2: Telnet to the RUDICS via the UCC
+### Method 2: Telnet to the RUDICS via the UCC

 SSh to the UCC and [become root](https://uplogix.com/docs/control-center-user-guide/managing-the-control-center "Becoming Root").